-Building Process Step 7.
 Building Contract

-HIA Building Contracts and Master Builders Contracts
+HIA and Master Builders Contracts

-Building contracts are designed to protect both parties.
-They are standard building contracts and if you are unsure, you can seek legal advice to ensure that you are aware of your rights and obligations.
+The are 2 main contracts builders will use depending on which organisation they belong to.
+Building contracts are designed to protect both parties and if you are unsure, seek legal advice to ensure that you are aware of your rights and obligations.
 The QLD government recommends that homeowners do seek independent legal advice before entering into a building contract.
 Like any contract, it should be reviewed and if needed, terms negotiated.

-When you select an honest and reputable builder, there should never be any sneaky clauses.
 Reputation is everything and it’s in the builders’ best interest to be honest, upfront and for the project to run smoothly.

-Check the specifications
+Check the specifications on your proposal

 Deposits